geccatta/RESTful-API-Employees/README.md

 # REST API - Employees MS

 ## Summary:
-This is a demo RESTful API built with Spring Boot, Spring Data JPA, and Spring Data REST.
+This is a demo RESTful API built with Spring Boot.
 It provides CRUD operations for managing employee records.
 The API is designed to be easily extendable and can serve as a backend for a CRM system or any employee management application.

 ## Used Technologies:
 1. Java 21